The Intrusive Mom Thought

 I had the idea of Sportsish for a long time.
 It started to form in my brain as a college sports anchor who cared way more about reporting the personal lives of the athletes than what the score of the game was.

 But the idea was always swept away but the insecurity that plagued my twenties.
 I was highly concerned about what others thought about me.
-Making videos to post for the world the judge behind their smartphones?
-No, I could never.
-A mean comment could have sent me spiraling.
+I was so focused on everything I wasn’t, I could never see what I actually was.

 So I stuffed the dream down and worked comfortable jobs.
 I had accepted my little girl goals were fantasy.
 Working in sports, starting my own business, they weren’t in my cards anymore.